azu/mdline/README.md

 OK
 ```

-For more details, see [ECMAScript timeline example](packages/mdline-parser/test/snapshots/ecmascript/input.md)
+For more details, see [ECMAScript timeline markdown](packages/mdline/test/snapshots/example/input.md) and [HTML](packages/mdline/test/snapshots/example/output.html).

+You can also live demo on <https://mdline.netlify.com/>.

 ## Usage